 - Repeat steps 3 and 4 until you have clipped every piece of leather together.

 - Let your leather dry completely.
 This could take anywhere from 24 hours to three weeks, depending on the weather.

 Step 2: Placing The Leather Under The Presser Foot

 The next step involves placing the leather underneath the presser’s foot.
 This is done by lining up the edges of the leather with the desired seam allowance amount you’ve chosen.
-Once it’s lined up, you’ll want to ensure that both the upper and bobbin threads are visible and in reach.
+Once it’s lined up, you’ll want to ensure the upper and bobbin threads are visible and within reach.
 In our case, we wanted to sew a straight stitch along the length of the leather, so we placed the needle as close to the back side of the leather as possible.

 Step 3: Hold Both Threads To Start Sewing The Leather

 Grab the threads – we use two colors to make it easier to see what we are doing – and hold them firmly.